Skip to Content

 reporting clause + wh-clause (with no inversion)

-When reporting a wh-question, the original question wordA word that introduces a wh-question.
-E.g.: What are you doing? (who, what, when, where, how etc.) is repeated in the reported clause, again with no inversion:
+When we report a wh-question, we repeat the original question word (who, what, when, where, how etc.) in the reported clause:

-Katie: Where do you live?
+Rebecca: Where do you live?

-Katie asked me where I lived.
+Rebecca asked me where I lived.

-John: How funny!
+Ivan: How funny!

-John exclaimed how funny it was.
+Ivan exclaimed how funny it was.

-reporting verbs used in indirect questions
+Reporting verbs used in indirect questions

 ask